-MINI-GRID SUB-SECTOR
+MINI-GRID AND C&I SUB-SECTOR

 A solar mini-grid consists of three main systems: production, distribution, and end-user.
 Some companies offer all these services or one of them.
 A solar plant is called a solar mini-grid if it produces between 10 kW and 10 MW.